virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 float plane_t = raytrace_plane( ro, rd, plane_normal, p0 ); // Distance to the plane
 ```

-If `plane_t` is bigger than 0.0, then we got a hit in a positive direction of our ray.
+If `plane_t` is greater than, then we have a hit in a the positive direction of our ray.

 ```glsl
 float plane_t = raytrace_plane( ro, rd, plane_normal, p0 );